Guidance for Parish & Town Councils

 Show that you’re interested in your local environment group's work and achievements by:

-a.
-Making sure you know what's going on.
+- Making sure you know what's going on.
 You should catch up with them or have someone from the Council show up to the occasional meeting to offer audible encouragement and support - be encouraging and enthusiastic!
 This way, the group can physically see that you’re excited by their work and achievements.
 As well as bolstering the group, this also offers the opportunity to partner up on projects and share manpower and resources.

-b.
-You can showcase their projects on your website and enthuse about their work in Council meetings and to the public at events and in any other publications you produce.
+- You can showcase their projects on your website and enthuse about their work in Council meetings and to the public at events and in any other publications you produce.

-c.
-Offer help by connecting people, giving space or funding projects.
+- Offer help by connecting people, giving space or funding projects.

 Connect People

 Here is an opportunity to use your contacts.
 Connect the local environment group(s) to other organisations or companies you may work with that could help their projects or general day to day running.
 This could be any local tradesmen, individuals, charities, businesses, or groups you know of that are working on similar initiatives.
-Maybe there’s an allotment group they could partner with, or you may know of someone who can e.g. help create or put up bird boxes, or a contact that can give them access to such and such.
+Maybe there’s an allotment group they could partner with, or you may know of someone who can e.g. help create or put up bird boxes, or a contact that can give them access to unmanaged land.

 Giving Space